ankhanhtran02/Unsupervised-Semi-supervised-Fuzzy-c-Means-Clustering/data/readme.md

 This folder contains the datasets.
+These datasets belong to UC Irvine Machine Learning Repository.